UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 #### specific heurisitcs
 * Bundesrat, Bern are seperately annotated
 * Königliche Regierungs-Hauptkasse, Königlichen Staatsschulden-Tilgungskasse etc. (annotate as ORG.adm)
+* banks that are named after a person (anntoate as ORG.ent & PER.ind or PER.coll)
+* Reserve (milit.) (annotate as ORG.ent)
+* other organisations: Police, roman church, schools, international committees, orphanages are annotated as well
 * mail system:
  * Postanstalten, Postämter are annotated as ORG.ent if they are specific (e.g., General-Postamt/ Reichspostamt)
  * Postverwaltung is annotated as ORG.adm